claudiobrt/wiim-display/README.md

 ## Acknowledgments

 - Thanks to Linkplay/WiiM for their HTTP API documentation
-- Built with React, Vite, Express, and a lot of coffee
+- Built with React, Vite and Express
-- Special thanks to everyone who contributed to and tested this project